-If you own a small service-based business — like a dog walking company, a handyman service, or a landscaping business — you might be thinking about what your business is worth.
-Whether you want to sell, bring on a partner, or simply gain a clearer understanding of your business’s value, determining the actual value of a small business can feel overwhelming.
+Whether you want to sell, bring on a partner, or simply gain a clearer understanding of your business’s value, determining a small business's actual value can feel overwhelming.

-We’ve created this guide based on our real-world experience of valuing multiple businesses to understand their worth.
+We’ve created this guide based on our real-world experience performing small-business valuations, making offers, and ultimately purchasing multiple small businesses.

 Before we talk numbers, we need to talk about how your business runs: